ctreminiom/go-atlassian/README.md

 ## ☕Cookbooks

-For detailed examples and usage of the go-atlassian library, please refer to our Cookbook.
+For detailed examples and usage of the go-atlassian library, please refer to our [**Cookbook**](https://docs.go-atlassian.io/cookbooks).
 This section provides step-by-step guides and code samples for common tasks and scenarios.

 -------------------------
 ## 🌍 Services